-We’re talking a ‘cradle to canton’ lineup including a flag football competition (50 teams), 7v7 national championship (50 teams), youth tackle championship (40 teams), National Youth Combine for middle and high schoolers, performance by cheerleaders and band members, and the Takis National Signing Day with the All-Americans announcing their college commitments.
+We’re talking a ‘cradle to canton’ lineup including a 5v5 flag and 7v7 tournament (December 18), national combine for middle and high schoolers (December 16-18), and the Takis National Signing Day (Wednesday, December 20) with the All-Americans announcing their college commitments.

 McGuinness says, “We believe Frisco is the epicenter of football in the world, truly.
 Besides the Dallas Cowboys brand that’s been the great power in professional football and valued brand in the NFL, the culture is amazing.
 If you are going to run the biggest football week in America, you gotta do it where football is celebrated.
 The Cowboys have built a village around football so why not bring the world's best players to a place that loves and celebrates football.”

-For a pure college bowl game experience, it’s the natural grass field under the lights of Toyota Stadium on Saturday, December 17 at 8:15 p.m. for classic Football Bowl Subdivision (FBS) action at the Frisco Bowl.
+For a pure college bowl game experience, it’s the natural grass field under the lights of Toyota Stadium on Tuesday, December 19 at 8:00 p.m. for classic Football Bowl Subdivision (FBS) action at the Scooter's Coffee Frisco Bowl.

-When the college football season starts, a total of 65 different teams have the opportunity to make it to Frisco.
-The pool of potential teams come from the Group of Five’s American Athletic Conference, Conference USA, Mid-American Conference, Mountain West Conference, and Sun Belt Conference, plus Independents.
-In its fifth year owned and operated by ESPN Events, Frisco Bowl’s roster history includes Louisiana Tech University, Southern Methodist University, Ohio University, Kent State University, Utah State University, UTSA, and San Diego State University.
-Selection Sunday is December 4th.
+When the college football season starts, 65 different teams have the opportunity to make it to Frisco.
+The pool of potential teams comes from the Group of Five’s American Athletic Conference, Conference USA, Mid-American Conference, Mountain West Conference, and Sun Belt Conference, plus Independents.
+Owned and operated by ESPN Events, Frisco Bowl’s roster history includes Louisiana Tech University, Southern Methodist University, Ohio University, Kent State University, Utah State University, UTSA, and San Diego State University.
+The 2022 Frisco Bowl matched up Boise State and UNT in a record high offensive showdown.
+The Boise State Broncos prevailed in the back-and-forth 35-32 victory.
+Selection Sunday is December 3rd.